Today's Articles

 "Pap" Singleton

-The birth of "Pap" Singleton in 1809 is celebrated on this date.
+This date celebrates the birth of "Pap" Singleton in 1809.
 He was a Black abolitionist who helped lead hundreds of Blacks out of the South and into the West, specifically to Kansas, during Reconstruction.

 Benjamin "Pap" Singleton, born in Nashville, TN, was sold into slavery several times.
 He always escaped and eventually settled in Detroit, returning to Tennessee after the American Civil War.
 In the late 1860s, Singleton tried to help Blacks buy farmland in his home state.
 That failed when white owners would not sell at reasonable prices.